olasmart18/simple_shell/README.md

 #~~~~~SHELL IN C~~~~~

-This project is my second project in the ALX school, the aim of this project is tp build my own bash shell using C language.
-This shell should work exactly like the bask shell.
+This project is our second collaboration project in the ALX school.
+The aim of this project is to build a simple shell using C language.
+This shell should work exactly like a simplified version of the bash shell.
 ..~~~